XSockets/XSockets.NET-4.0/README.md

 Client - C#

-    conn.Controller("chat").On("chatmessage", data => Console.WriteLine(data.Text));
+    conn.Controller("chat").On<dynamic>("chatmessage", data => Console.WriteLine(data.Text));

-*Above we get a dynamic since we do not specify the datatype, but we can of course use a complex type to get the message deserialized into the correct type and get intellisense.*
+*Above we get a dynamic, but we can of course use any type to get the message deserialized into the correct type and get intellisense.
+Which is prefered*

 ####How to hide methods and properties
 You might not wanna expose all publish methods and properties to the client API's.
 When you want to hide a publish method/property just decorate the method/property with the `[NoEvent]` attribute.
 The attribute is located under `XSockets.Core.Common.Socket.Event.Attributes`